hilt86/pocketDoge/README.md

 - `docker run -p 5000:5000 pocketDoge`
 - Transfer some Doge to your mobile crypto app and you can simply scan the QR code to tranfer money to their accounts

-Note : do this at your own risk, etc
+Note : do this at your own risk, etc. This was a pair programming project with chatgpt.